Test Tips Before the Real DMV Test

-Remember to consider all options before choosing your answer.
-Just because one option seems familiar from the driver’s manual, it doesn’t mean it is correct.
+Secondly, consider all options before choosing your answer.
+The text in one option can seem familiar from the driver’s manual, but it doesn’t mean that it is the correct one.

-Try to supply your own answer before reading the alternatives provided.
-This will help you understand why a certain answer is correct.
+Try to add your own answer before reading the choices provided.
+This may help you pick out the correct one right away, or at least help understand why one of the provided choices is correct.

-Take special note of negative phrasing.
-This is probably one of the biggest pitfalls.
+Other test tips include to take special note of negative phrasing.
+This is probably one of the biggest pitfalls on any multiple-choice test.
 If the question contains the word not or false, it changes everything.
 Staying in the left lane when you are driving slower than other traffic can be a correct answer, if you are asked what you should not do!

 Be alert for absolute and exact words, like always and never.
 They often make a statement false.
 But not always!